City of Gold (2010 film): Plot

 The film is the story of a family of mill workers in Mumbai.
 It follows the workers as politics and greed rise in Mumbai and exposes the collusion between the triumvirate of big business, the political establishment, and the trade union leaders who ostensibly were charged with protecting the rights of the mill workers.

-Baba Dhudu narrates his story to his fiance.
+Baba Dhudu narrates his story to his fiancé.
 He is the son of a mill worker and has two brothers, Naru and Mohan, and a sister, Manju.
 Along with his parents, they stay in a congested locality of Parel.
 Mohan has a regular job as an accountant, while Naru and Baba are jobless.
 Naru is a local strongman and bashes anyone who crosses him or his friends.
 Baba aspires to be a professional playwright and spends time in writing, which his family despises as this does not bring any income for the family.
 His father is retired from the mill and fighting for his retirement dues from the mill, which is on the verge of closing down.
 The mill is managed by the son-in-law of the owner, Mr. Khaitan, who is a very hard-nosed, selfish person.
 His aim is the close-down of the mill and establishing a real estate business over the mill land, which is worth gold in today's market.
 In order to convert the mill into a commercial complex, he needs a NOC from the mill workers as well as their resignation letters.
 Mill workers are adamant over their dues and are not willing to sacrifice their jobs.
 Rane and Govind are their leaders, and Dr. Sawant is the union leader and fights the legal battle for the mill workers.
 Govind is short-tempered and always willing to physically fight with the owners, while Rane is practical and feels legal recourse is the best way to get justice.

 The mill workers are fighting for dues of six months, and one fine day it is announced that the mill would be closed down.
 Mill workers go on strike, and a local politician becomes involved.

 Meanwhile, Naru gets involved with local don Parshya Bhai and starts running errands for him along with his friends.
 Mohan, who is a hardcore cricket buff, one fine day siphons off Rs.
 25,000 from his company to bet on a match, which he loses.
 Baba rescues him from the police after settling the dues by selling his kidney, unknown to his family.
 Manju becomes pregnant and is distraught when she discovers that her lover is already married.
 Her father gets a paralytic attack due to this and is bedridden.
 He requests Rane to marry his daughter, which he accepts.